Wisdom Teeth Removal: Why We Do It

 Visit Our Littleton Oral Surgeon

-Kip Dental and Orthodontics is home to a range of dental professionals, including an oral surgeon.
+Kip Dental and Orthodontics is home to a range of dental professionals, including an oral surgeon that can safely perform tooth extractions.
 While you’re here to see your general dentist, you can also meet with our oral surgeon to organize a comprehensive care plan under one roof.